resppl/TelegramRemotePC/README.md

 - Find the Telegram bot @BotFather in the search and start a dialogue with him by clicking the "Start" button.
 - Write the /newbot command to create a new bot.
 - Follow the instructions of BotFather, enter a name for your bot and get a unique username for it.
-- Replace "YOUR_BOT_TOKEN_HERE" in the script called "TelegramRemotePC" with the copied token from BotFather.
+- Replace "YOUR_BOT_TOKEN_HERE" in the script called "TelegramRemotePCUS" with the copied token from BotFather.
-- Replace "YOUR_ID_TELEGRAM" in the script called "TelegramRemotePC" with your Telegram ID.
+- Replace "YOUR_ID_TELEGRAM" in the script called "TelegramRemotePCUS" with your Telegram ID.

 # TO COMPILE A PYTHON FILE INTO AN EXECUTABLE FILE (EXE) USING PYINSTALLER AND ADD AN ICON, FOLLOW THE INSTRUCTIONS BELLOW